SahilYatam/SahilYatam/README.md

 ## 🤝 I'm open to
 - Internships (even unpaid — I just want to learn)
-- Collaborations on interesting backend projects
+- Collaborations on interesting full-stack or backend projects
 - Entry-level opportunities

 ## 📫 How to reach me